zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 # Navigating at Burning Man
 It can be hard to get around at [Burning Man](https://burningman.org).
 Despite the clock-like road layout and posted [road signs](https://www.google.com/search?q=burning+man+road+signs&tbm=isch), it is easy to get confused.

 - Places you may want to revisit may not be within the city blocks.
-For example, it is easy to get find A & 7:00 again, but how about that cool art you saw in deep playa?
+For example, it is easy to find A & 7:00 again, but how about that cool art you saw in deep playa?
 - The road signs are ritually removed near the end of the week.
 - Landmarks and tall objects change, especially near the end of the week.
 - There are blue light markers for portos, but they can be hard to see among the huge visual noise of Burning Man.